Abban/farts-blog/content/2024-02-26 - Factory Pattern in Unity.md

 title: How I Do Factories In Unity
 date: 2024-02-26T00:00:00
 draft: false
-description: First post documenting how I do project architecture in Unity
+description: First post documenting how I do project architecture in Unity.
 post_type: blog
 tags:
   - GameDev